 Happy Golden Anniversary of Weather Innovation to Us

-This year, Davis is in celebration mode.
-It’s our Golden Anniversary!
-We’re raising our mugs of tea to two fresh-out-of-business-school guys, who, back in 1969, decided to scrape together enough cash to buy a business.
+First, we celebrated our Golden Anniversary.
+We raised our mugs of tea to two fresh-out-of-business-school guys, who, back in 1969, decided to scrape together enough cash to buy a business.
 How could youngsters Jim Acquistapace and Bob Selig have guessed that the little marine product company they bought from Mr. Davis himself would someday become a worldwide weather station company with a reputation for producing high quality, affordable, rugged, and accurate weather stations?

 Bob Selig, standing in his trademark Hawaiian shirt, and Jim Acquistapace in their first Davis Instruments headquarters, 1972.